 Philip Saltman was associated with his father’s shoe findings business and also was a pianist and music teacher.
 He operated Phil Saltman Studios at 284 Commonwealth, where he taught piano and his wife taught voice.
 He also owned the Kenmore Music Company, music publishers.

-Phil and Babette Saltman divorced in about 1945.
+Philip and Babette Saltman divorced in about 1945.
 Babette Saltman moved to an apartment at 250 Commonwealth and continued to teach voice at the school.
 Phil Saltman remarried by 1946 to Ruth Bensusan and they moved to Rumford, Rhode Island.
 They later lived in Marblehead.

-284 Commonwealth remained a lodging house (assessed as a combined residential/commercial building) in 2015.
+284 Commonwealth remained a guest house in 2018.